ph4s3r/litecoinrunner/README.md

  - even run some automated health checks, warming cache
  - etc...

-At present task I have difficulty making sense to work with anm adhoc jenkins/gitlab env Since I guess I would not be able to do anything like the above Other than dissecting my former bash scripts to build the docker image / scan / deploy to k8s in different steps, maybe adding some more steps.
+At present task I have difficulty making sense to work with an adhoc jenkins/gitlab env Since I guess I would not be able to do anything like the above Other than dissecting my former bash scripts to build the docker image / scan / deploy to k8s in different steps, maybe adding some more steps.

-## 5
+## 4 & 5

 I like to do coding challenges every now and then, I hope this text manipulation-like I solved a while ago in Python will do for the task: [Coderbyte - MinWindowSubstring](https://coderbyte.com/results/peettong:Min%20Window%20Substring:Python3)
 I do have challenge solutions on [codewars](https://www.codewars.com/users/blacklotus) and [hackerrank](https://www.hackerrank.com/peettong?hr_r=1) as well, but text manipulation related ones are all easy challenges